doctorlloyd/weight-tracker/README.md

 # weight-tracker
-`Is a flutter mobile application, that is powered by django backend`
+`Is a flutter mobile application, powered by django backend`

 ## Django Server
 To strat Django server